For families with a special-needs loved one, the importance of having a financial plan in place cannot be overstated.

 - Reduce stress — when you have peace of mind that your finances are in order, you can focus better on other issues at hand.

-To help you get organized and prepare for a time when you can no longer provide care for your family member with special needs — whether temporarily or permanently — be sure to consider completing a Letter of Intent.
+To help their families get organized and prepare for a time when they can no longer provide care — whether temporarily or permanently — Thompson said it is important to complete a Letter of Intent.
 This document records personal, medical, educational and social information about your family member with special needs.
-Once you've documented this information, regular updating will help ensure that anyone providing care for your loved one will have the information they need to maintain quality of life, ultimately providing you peace of mind.